BobMcDear/flaim/ARCHITECTURES.md

 • ```resnext101_32x8d```: ResNeXt-101, cardinality 32, bottleneck dimension of each branch in the first stage 8.

 • ```resnext101_64x4d```: ResNeXt-101, cardinality 64, bottleneck dimension of each branch in the first stage 4.

+• ```resnext50_32x4d_ssl```: ResNeXt-50, cardinality 32, bottleneck dimension of each branch in the first stage 4, trained using semi-supervised learning, with a teacher model, on a subset of YFCC100M and fine-tuned on ImageNet1K.

+• ```resnext101_32x4d_ssl```: ResNeXt-101, cardinality 32, bottleneck dimension of each branch in the first stage 4, trained using semi-supervised learning, with a teacher model, on a subset of YFCC100M and fine-tuned on ImageNet1K.

+• ```resnext101_32x8d_ssl```: ResNeXt-101, cardinality 32, bottleneck dimension of each branch in the first stage 8, trained using semi-supervised learning, with a teacher model, on a subset of YFCC100M and fine-tuned on ImageNet1K.

+• ```resnext101_32x16d_ssl```: ResNeXt-101, cardinality 32, bottleneck dimension of each branch in the first stage 16, trained using semi-supervised learning, with a teacher model, on a subset of YFCC100M and fine-tuned on ImageNet1K.

+• ```resnext50_32x4d_swsl```: ResNeXt-50, cardinality 32, bottleneck dimension of each branch in the first stage 4, trained using semi-weakly supervised learning, with a teacher model, on 940 million Instagram images and fine-tuned on ImageNet1K.

+• ```resnext101_32x4d_swsl```: ResNeXt-101, cardinality 32, bottleneck dimension of each branch in the first stage 4, trained using semi-weakly supervised learning, with a teacher model, on 940 million Instagram images and fine-tuned on ImageNet1K.

+• ```resnext101_32x8d_swsl```: ResNeXt-101, cardinality 32, bottleneck dimension of each branch in the first stage 8, trained using semi-weakly supervised learning, with a teacher model, on 940 million Instagram images and fine-tuned on ImageNet1K.

+• ```resnext101_32x16d_swsl```: ResNeXt-101, cardinality 32, bottleneck dimension of each branch in the first stage 16, trained using semi-weakly supervised learning, with a teacher model, on 940 million Instagram images and fine-tuned on ImageNet1K.

+• ```resnext101_32x8d_wsl```: ResNeXt-101, cardinality 32, bottleneck dimension of each branch in the first stage 8, trained using weakly-supervised learning on 940 million Instagram images and fine-tuned on ImageNet1K.

+• ```resnext101_32x16d_wsl```: ResNeXt-101, cardinality 32, bottleneck dimension of each branch in the first stage 16, trained using weakly-supervised learning on 940 million Instagram images and fine-tuned on ImageNet1K.

+• ```resnext101_32x32d_wsl```: ResNeXt-101, cardinality 32, bottleneck dimension of each branch in the first stage 32, trained using weakly-supervised learning on 940 million Instagram images and fine-tuned on ImageNet1K.

+• ```resnext101_32x48d_wsl```: ResNeXt-101, cardinality 32, bottleneck dimension of each branch in the first stage 48, trained using weakly-supervised learning on 940 million Instagram images and fine-tuned on ImageNet1K.

 ## SENet